The Top 3 Stock Option Strategies and How to Ensure that Almost Every Trade is a Winner

 So why would I personally prefer to risk $15,800 to gain $200 instead of $900 to gain $100?

-Additionally, selling vertical credit spreads affords me less flexibility.
-Let’s say that Facebook falls to $162, if I sold the naked put, I can “roll” that position by buying back the original $160 put and selling a $158 put with an expiration date of 2-3 weeks farther out.
+Additionally, selling vertical credit spreads affords much less flexibility.
+Let’s say that Facebook falls close to my strike price, with a naked put, I can easily “roll” that position by buying back the original $160 put and selling a $158 put with an expiration date of 2-3 weeks farther out.

-With the vertical credit spread, if Facebook falls to $162, I’ll have to buy back the original $160 put, sell the original $150 put and then roll out both legs 2-3 weeks.
+With the vertical credit spread, if Facebook falls, I’ll have to buy back the original $160 put, sell the original $150 put and then roll out both legs 2-3 weeks.

 Also, because my original credit was less ($100 / contract for the credit spread), my break even point is also higher for the vertical credit spread ($159 vs $158 for the naked put).